bertt/sqlserver_docker_sample/README.md

 $ docker-compose up
 ```

-Note: It takes a few seconds to startup SQLServer
+Note: It takes a few seconds to startup SQL Server

 3] Request /db on port 81